top of page

 Blog info

 Welcome to the GSHA Blog.
 This is for YOU to share your genealogy news.
 Share your stories and photos.
-You can send them directly to the GSHA Secretary, Lynda (Sena) Kouba.
+You can send them directly to the GSHA Blog Editor, Lynda Martin-Serrano.

 For details see this file: